 Multi-provider agent panes, interpane communication, regression detection, and a subagent watcher — built on a Rust backend light enough to run alongside 10+ agents on modest hardware.

-Native pane type for Claude, Codex, and Gemini.
+Native pane type for Claude, Codex, Gemini, and more.
 Structured view of tool calls, reasoning steps, and file diffs.
-Not a terminal wrapper - a purpose-built agent UI with streaming parser, OAuth flow, and state machine.
+Not a terminal wrapper — a purpose-built agent UI with streaming parser, OAuth flow, and state machine.
+Vendor-neutral by design.

 Every tool call streamed in real time.
 Visual diff overlay shows file changes as they happen.
 Regression detection highlights when an agent reverts correct work.
 One-click interrupt to redirect mid-task.